guillaume-lesaine/vis-my_way/README.md

 # Try it

-You can first take a look at the platform [MyWay](https://guillaume-lesaine.github.io/vis-my_way/canva.html) and will with the default resume.
+You can first take a look at the platform [MyWay](https://guillaume-lesaine.github.io/vis-my_way/canva.html) and play with the default resume.

 ## 1. Get your LinkedIn archive

 In order to properly use the platform, you need to download your LinkedIn [personal archive](https://www.linkedin.com/psettings/member-data) enabled thanks to European Union GDPR.
-LinkedIn should send you to data into two versions, a light one after a few minutes and a complete one after 24h.
+LinkedIn should send you to data under two versions, a light one after a few minutes and a complete one after 24h.
 The light data extraction is sufficient to use the platform.
 Once downloaded, unzip and load your directory data on the platform and you are all set!

 ## 2. Customize your resume